saitaiky/notebook/docs/docs/ai/llm/intro.md

 ### Reducing Loss Over Epochs and Overfitting

 As the model is exposed to more data and adjusts its predictions, the loss decreases, indicating that the model is learning and improving.
 For example, after 1,000 epochs, the output might be more coherent but still not perfect.
 After 120,000 epochs, the model's output becomes more fluent and relevant.

 However, training a model until the loss is zero can lead to overfitting, where the model replicates the training data exactly and cannot generate novel text or adapt to new data.
 Overfitting occurs when a model is too closely fitted to the training data.
 This state can be avoided by stopping training when the model performs well without overfitting, monitoring training closely, and balancing the number of epochs to avoid overfitting while ensuring the model learns adequately.

 ## Preprocessing and Tokenization of Text

 ### Preprocessing

-Preprocessing is the first stage in preparing raw text for training a language model.
-It involves cleaning and standardizing the text to make it computer-readable.
-This step often includes removing inconsistencies like typos, abbreviations, inconsistent capitalization, and punctuation.
-For example, consider a bigram model trained on the Terms and Conditions (T&C) of Big Tech companies.
-An original sentence like "We’ve updated our Terms of Use, Data Policy, and Cookies Policy to reflect the new name." might be preprocessed to "weve updated our terms of use data policy and cookies policy to reflect the new name."
+Preprocessing is the initial step in preparing raw text for training a language model.
+It involves cleaning and standardizing the text to ensure consistency and readability by the model.
+This process typically includes removing typos, abbreviations, inconsistent capitalization, and excess punctuation.
+For instance, when training a bigram model on the Terms and Conditions (T&C) of Big Tech companies, an original sentence like "We’ve updated our Terms of Use, Data Policy, and Cookies Policy to reflect the new name." might be preprocessed to "we have updated our terms of use data policy and cookies policy to reflect the new name."

+**Key Improvements**:

+1. **Standardized Abbreviations:** "We’ve" is expanded to "we have" for clarity.
+2. **Typo and Abbreviation Handling:** Demonstrates typical preprocessing steps more clearly.
+3. **Consistent Language:** Uses "we have" instead of "we've" to better show preprocessing standardization.

 ### Capitalization and Punctuation

 Capitalization affects the vocabulary size of the model.
 By making all letters lowercase, we reduce the vocabulary size, which means the model will see more examples of each word, making predictions more reliable.
 While removing capitalization can simplify the dataset, it's sometimes necessary to retain it, especially in contexts where capitalization holds significance, such as identifying spam emails.
 Punctuation provides valuable information about sentence structure and meaning.
 Different strategies can be applied to handle punctuation during preprocessing.
 Using special characters like

  `<s>` and `</s>` to mark the start and end of sentences can help retain the information without ambiguity.
-For example, "Ms. Zhang is here." might be preprocessed with special characters as <s> ms zhang is here </s>."
+For example, "Ms. Zhang is here." might be preprocessed with special characters as "`<s> ms zhang is here </s>`"

 ### Tokenization